 The Entitled Party is the legal entity that has one or more rights to something, e.g. to data at a Service Provider that it has a legal agreement with.
-The Entitled Party is either the same entity as the Service Consuming Entity, or delegates its rights to another Service Consuming Entity.
-In the latter case, this other Service Consuming Entity can consume services on the Entitled Party's behalf.
+The Entitled Party is either the same entity as the Service Consumer, or delegates its rights to another Service Consumer.
+In the latter case, this other Service Consumer('s machines and humans) can consume services on the Entitled Party's behalf.